Chapter 17 : Beloved: Scorpius POV

 | ||Rating: Mature||Chapter Reviews: 16|

 “Ro?”
 I called, trying to get my sleepy brain to start processing information.
 No answer.
 Forcing myself to wake up, I dragged my protesting body out of bed and checked the bathroom.
 Note to self: do not take any more violenti curses to the chest.

 She wasn’t there.
 Not in the kitchen or any of the other bedrooms or anywhere else I could think to find her.
 In fact, I was the only one home.
 As I searched each room my head started racing, trying to think of where she could be that would make sense.
+Could Stannous have broken into the flat?
+Not possible.
 Panic set in as I realized I was failing at my very first Auror assignment after only a few hours.
 Shit!

 Immediately, I sent two patronuses.
 One to Al and one to Rose.
 I wasn’t going to get Harry involved until I at least had some more information.
 Very soon after though, I started to get really nervous, thinking the worst.
 I was trying to think how I was going to tell Harry that I lost his goddaughter and screwed up my first ever assignment.
 I would probably be dismissed from the training program and get kicked out of the house.
 Unable to find a job, I would become one of those homeless wizards who live in the Underground of muggle London and bewitch people late at night to think they saw aliens or something.